Leonard Hussey: Later career

 Following the end of the war, Hussey resumed his medical practice, operating as a GP in Hertfordshire up until 1957.
 He was appointed Officer of the Order of the British Empire (OBE) in the 1946 New Year Honours for his war service, and in 1949 he served on the SS Clan Macauley as a ship's surgeon, sailing from England to South Africa and Australia.
 Hussey was involved in the re-formation of the London Banjo Club and served for several years as president despite often being abroad for his work as ship's surgeon.
 He also published his account of the Trans-Antarctic expedition entitled South with Endurance.
 By 1957, having retired from his practice, Hussey became President of the Antarctic Club.
 A Shackleton-Hussey trophy was created and awarded by Hussey to several scout movements from the 1960s, including the Chorleywood Scout pack, of which Hussey was at one time the President of as part of his growing involvement in the scout movement following his retirement.

 Death

-In 1960, Hussey retired to Worthing, and was forced to curtail his lecturing career due to poor health.
+In 1960, Hussey retired to Ferring, and was forced to curtail his lecturing career due to poor health.
 His notes and lantern slides were donated to Ralph Gullett, a local scout leader and friend, who took over his lecturing.
 His banjo, which he took along with him on expeditions and later had on display at his practice, was signed by all the members of Endurance, and donated to the National Maritime Museum and was valued in 2004 at over £150,000.
 Hussey died in London in 1964 at the age of 72, and was survived by his wife, who died in 1980.
 The couple had no children, and his estate was passed to his housekeeper, Margaret Mock, until her own death in 1999.